-Organization of Forestry Portugal is one of the European countries with the highest percentage of private forests (92%) only 2% is owned or managed by the State and 6% is community forests (common land).
+Portugal is one of the European countries with the highest percentage of private forests (84%) only 2% is owned or managed by the State and 14% is community forests (common land).
 The private property structure has significant differences.
-North and Central regions the property is small and fragmented, while the South has large areas.
+North and Central regions the property small and fragmented, while the South is has large areas.
 Due to this and to the abandonment of the rural areas, private owners associations (POA) are a solution.
 They represent forest owners and managers and provide services such as counseling, technical support, forest management, group forest management, and also ensure the implementation of public programs.
-Currently, there are 177 registered associations in continental Portugal.
+Currently, there are 177 registered associations in continental Portugal^[18].

 In Portugal, public forests are protected and managed by the Institute for Nature Conservation and Forests (ICNF, I.P.).

+Fig. 36: Portuguese forest owners.
+Source: YPEF Portugal

 • Forest sector

 The forest sector is the third economic sector in Portugal.
-It is one of the pillars of the country's economic development, representing 3% of national Gross Domestic Product (GDP) and 3% of national employment and with the main advantage of being sustained by national recourses.
+It is one of the pillars of the country's economic development, representing 2,5% of national Gross Domestic Product (GDP) and 3% of national employment and with the main advantage of being sustained by national recourses.
 It is divided in three main forest sub-sectors that are specialized in the export of products and whose value represents, on average, 10% of the national exports.

-\circ Sub-sector of Pine
+• Sub-sector of Pine

 Maritime pine (Pinus pinaster) forest is the backbone of the sawmill industry and conglomerates.
-Its main objective is the production of wood to be used in unwinding or sheet, furniture and interior decoration, carpentry and joinery, sawing, grinding and firewood.
+Its main objective is the production of wood to be used in unwinding or sheet, furniture and interior decoration, carpentry and joinery, sawing, grinding and firewood^[3].
 One of the by-products is bark which is used as organic matter to nurseries or fuel.

-\circ Sub-sector of Eucalyptus
+• Sub-sector of Eucalyptus

 Currently, Portugal is the 4th largest European producer of paper pulp and the 11th in the production of paper and cardboard.
 The paper is the main product line in exports.
 Paper and pulp represent more than half of the total exports.
-Other industries such as civil construction and furniture also use eucalyptus wood.
+Other industries such as civil construction and furniture also use eucalyptus wood^[20].

-\circ $\;$ Sub-sector of Cork Oak
+• Sub-sector of Cork Oak

 Portugal is the country with the largest area of Quercus suber in the world (34%), followed by Spain, Morocco, France and Italy.
-It is therefore, the world leader in cork production and processing accounting for 53% of world production.
+It is, therefore, the world leader in cork production and processing accounting for 53% of world production^[7].
 Almost the entire production (90%) is exported, making cork industry extremely important for the economy.
-Cork stoppers are the main products exported, followed by construction materials.
+Cork stoppers are the main products exported, followed by construction materials^[5].

 • Portuguese forests value

+The economic value of Portuguese forests (wood, cork, fruits and seeds, pastures, resin, honey, mushrooms and herbs, hunting, fishing, coastline, water protection regime, desertification, biodiversity, carbon storage, biomass for energy), taking also into account losses (related to forest fires, pests and diseases), is estimated at 994 million Euros^[21].

+Romania

-The economic value of Portuguese forests (wood, cork, fruits and seeds, pastures, resin, honey, mushrooms and herbs, hunting, fishing, coastline, water protection regime, desertification, biodiversity, carbon storage, biomass for energy), taking also into account losses (related to forest fires, pests and diseases), is estimated at 994 million Euros.
-Romania Forest characteristics and forest types Romania is covered by rich and diverse vegetation, where forests account for about 27% of the national territory.
-From the top of the mountains to the seashore one can find shrub and rocky vegetation, impressive coniferous forests, mixed spruce, primary fir and beech forests, meadows and ancient forests in hills and plain regions, oak or mixed broadleaved forests on plains, fringing forests along flooded meadows, halophytic or costal plants alongside the large rivers or the seashore, wetland vegetation or boundless reed beds within swamps and the Danube Delta vegetation.
-This rich diversity is due to the country's geographical location, wherein four different climates coexist: continental, south European, sub-Mediterranean and central European.
-Therefore, in Romania different geographic bioregions can be found (alpine, continental, pontic, panonian, stepic).
-In Romania's forests, the most sensitive ecosystem types are the steppe forests where forests are exposed to dry climates and to climate changing effects.
-The distribution of forests on various relief types is illustrated in the next diagram.
+Romania is covered by rich and diverse vegetation, where forests account for about 27% of the national territory.
+From the top of the mountains to the seashore, one can find shrub and rocky vegetation, impressive coniferous forests, mixed spruce, primary fir and beech forests, meadows and ancient forests on hills and plain regions, oak or mixed broadleaved forests on plains, fringing forests along flooded meadows, halophytic or costal plants alongside the large rivers or the seashore, wetland vegetation or boundless reed beds within swamps and the Danube Delta vegetation.
+This rich diversity is due to the country's geographical location, wherein different climates coexist: continental, sub-Mediterranean and central European.
+Therefore, in Romania 5 geographic bioregions can be found (alpine, continental, pontic, panonian, stepic).